 The “Cradock Four” was the major case which opened the hearings of South Africa's Truth and Reconciliation Council (TRC) in 1996.
 Journalist and poet Antjie Kroeg writes: “The starting point of the human rights hearing was the indefinable wail that burst from Nomonde Calata's lips.”
 And Archbishop Desmond Tutu calls her cry the “defining sound of the TRC.”

-Two decades have now passed and for the world South Africa and Nelson Mandela have become synonymous with peaceful reconciliation between black and white and forgiveness of the apparently unforgivable.
+Three decades have now passed and for the world South Africa and Nelson Mandela have become synonymous with peaceful reconciliation between black and white and forgiveness of the apparently unforgivable.
 However, for many people in South Africa poverty is still the norm and the brutal imprint of apartheid and colonial slavery on their collective psyche still holds them in its grip.

 In addition, during apartheid times, Nomonde and her people drew their strength from the traditional value of Ubuntu - the power emerging from our shared humanity when we truly come together as human beings.